Christ’s Passion Comes Alive as Thousands of Catholics Take to the Streets for the Traditional Via Crucis

 Starting Point: Our Lady of Sorrows, 1006 Larch Ave., Takoma Park

 Ending Point: St. Camillus, 1600 St. Camillus Dr., Silver Spring

-More than 2,000 people will walk three miles from Our Lady of Sorrows church to St. Camillus in commemoration of Christ’s walk to His crucifixion.
-The Via Crucis, which will include a living Stations of the Cross enacted on a large flatbed truck along the route, will be in Spanish.
-From Our Lady of Sorrows, the procession will move up New Hampshire Ave. to Wildwood Dr. to University Blvd. to 14th Ave., then across New Hampshire Ave. up to Northampton Dr. to St. Camillus (Info: Sandra Perez, 301-434-8400).
+Approximately 2,000 people will walk from Our Lady of Sorrows church in Takoma Park to St. Camillus in commemoration of Christ’s walk to His crucifixion.
+The Via Crucis, which will include a living stations of the cross enacted on a large flatbed truck along the route, will be in English and Spanish.
+The procession will start at Our Lady of Sorrows, move up New Hampshire Ave. to Wildwood Dr. to University Blvd. to 14th Ave., then across New Hampshire Ave. up to Northampton Dr. to St. Camillus (Info: Sandra Perez, 301-434-8400).

 Starting Point: Our Lady, Queen of the Americas, 2200 California St., NW

 Ending Point: Cathedral of St. Matthew, 1725 Rhode Island Ave., NW